 - 316.4.1 It is the responsibility of each property owner and/or tenant to ensure that his/her use does not jeopardize the public health, safety, and welfare of the Township because of potential explosive, fire and/or hazardous condition. - 316.4.2 All activities and all storage of flammable and explosive materials shall be provided with safety devices against hazards of fire and explosion, along with adequate firefighting and fire suppression equipment and devices as detailed and specified by State and Federal regulations. - 316.4.3 All explosive material shall conform to the requirements of Chapter 211, Title 25, PA DEP, Rules and Regulations for Storage, Handling and Use of Explosives. - 316.5 Glare and Heat.
 "Rules and Regulations" of PA DEP, as well as any and all regulations that may succeed or replace these regulations.
-In addition, all uses shall comply with those lighting standards listed in Section 310.
-No use shall produce heat above the ambient temperature that is perceptible beyond the subject property. - 316.6 Materials and Waste Storage, Handling and Disposal. - 316.6.1 All principal commercial, industrial, institutional, and health-care related uses shall be required to provide detailed information regarding materials and waste handling, including: - 316.6.1.1 Listing of all materials to be used and/or produced on the site. - 316.6.1.2 Listing of all wastes generated on the site. - 316.6.1.3 Written evidence that the storage, treatment, processing, transfer, and disposal of all materials and wastes shall be accomplished in a manner that complies with all applicable Federal, State, County, and Township requirements, including, but not limited to, the following:
+In addition, all uses shall comply with the lighting requirements set forth in the Providence Township Subdivision and Land Development Ordinance.
+No use shall produce heat above the ambient temperature that is perceptible beyond the subject property.
+(Amended by Ordinance No. 22-01, 08/01/22) - 316.6 Materials and Waste Storage, Handling and Disposal. - 316.6.1 All principal commercial, industrial, institutional, and health-care related uses shall be required to provide detailed information regarding materials and waste handling, including: - 316.6.1.1 Listing of all materials to be used and/or produced on the site. - 316.6.1.2 Listing of all wastes generated on the site.

+316.6.1.3 Written evidence that the storage, treatment, processing, transfer, and disposal of all materials and wastes shall be accomplished in a manner that complies with all applicable Federal, State, County, and Township requirements, including, but not limited to, the following: